iomatix/Balanced-Faster-Construction-X4Foundations/README.md

 ### Other Modules

-- All remaining modules—including venture platforms, welfare gambling halls, casinos, and scrapworks—now consistently build in **5 minutes**.
+- All remaining modules: including venture platforms, welfare gambling halls, casinos, and scrapworks now consistently build in **5 minutes**.

 ## How It Works